SuleimanFarah/sunpy/ORG/Coordination-Meeting-2022-Notes.md

 * how is reproject dealt with for different observer location?
     * how is the 3d position assumption used with PUNCH?
 * There is currently no Affiliated Package Liaison - who should PUNCH contact directly -> Will! but also on the sunpy chat.
-    * Will has now been added as the Affiliated Package Liason :tada:
+    * Will has now been added as the Affiliated Package Liaison :tada:
 * Data representation: currently PUNCH uses dictionaries of NDCubes.
 Need advice
     * NDCollections could be the solution!
 But PUNCH found issue with aligned axis - will chat offline
     * Other point -> Dan: Maybe the Metadata class could be a way to go, maybe we should standardise some metadata standard in solar?
 More discussion here